hoikeiblahblahblah/Slave-to-the-algorithm/Week 2/ReadMe.md

 ![](images/portrait.jpg)

 **Remix**<br/>
-I remixed Cornor’s artwork.
+I remixed Connor’s portrait.
 I used mouseX and mouseY function to make the design interactive, and added mousePressed function.
-So user can draw the hair of the character and erase it when they are not satisfy.
+So user can draw the hair of the character and erase it when they are not satisfy with the hairstyle.
 ```javascript
 void setup(){
 background(247,198,59);